eiffel-community/eiffel-intelligence/wiki/markdown/running-eiffel-intelligence.md

     mvn spring-boot:run -Dlogging.level.com.ericsson.ei=DEBUG -Dspring.data.mongodb.port=27019

+ ## Running with java command

-Or you can run the executable war file (located in target folder, if running from source code):
+Another option is to run the executable war file with java command.
+If running from source code, war file is generated and produced by maven command (mvn install command can be used as well):

+    mvn package -DskipTests

+ This command should produce a eiffel-intelligence-<version>.war file in target folder, target/eiffel-intelligence-<version>.war.

+War file is executed by following command and with default configuration:

     java -jar eiffel-intelligence-<version>.war

-if you want to run with default configuration for local message buss and Mongo DB.

 Own configuration can be provided with